libusb/libusb/README_MSVC.txt

   http://sourceware.org/pthreads-win32/ and create both a pthreadVC2_x64.lib
   and pthreadVC2_x64.dll from the latest pthread-win32 source.

-  To help compiling pthreadVC2_x64.dll on x64 platforms, sample .sln and .vcproj files for pthread-win32 are provided in the msvc\pthread-win32_x64\ directory.
+  To help compiling pthreadVC2_x64.dll on x64 platforms, sample .sln and .vcproj files are provided in the msvc\pthread-win32_x64\ directory.

 - (x64) Copy pthreadVC2_x64.lib to the msvc directory.